-The Orchestra presents a range of exciting performances in a number of locations in South Wales, recently this has included two Debussy world premieres at St David’s Hall, as well as a Jolivet UK premiere.
-We also undertook European tours in 2015 and 2016 and hope to travel again in June 2018.
+The Orchestra presents a range of exciting performances in a number of locations in South Wales, including St David’s Hall and BBC Hoddinott Hall.
+The orchestra has undertaken tours to China, Belgium, Germany and France and hope to travel again in 2019.

-We released our first CD in 2014.
-The pieces featured on the CD include works by William Mathias and School of Music alumni, Yfat Soul Zisso, and Morfydd Owen, as well as the rarely-performed 1881 version of Liszt’s Totentanz.
+We released our first CD in 2014, featuring works by William Mathias and School of Music alumni, Yfat Soul Zisso, and Morfydd Owen, as well as the rarely-performed 1881 version of Liszt’s Totentanz.

-Both CDs are released by Prima Facie Records.
+Both CDs are released on the Prima Facie label.